LucasSilvaAraujo/LucasSilvaAraujo/README.md

 ### Hi, Welcome to my Profile.

 - 🔭 Actually working with Data Analyst in Vallourec.
-- 🌱 Degree in systems analysis and development.
+- 🌱 Degree in Analysis and Systems Development.
 - 💬 My contact: lucasaraujo2272@gmail.com

 ##